-The Private Secretary is responsible for the day-to-day running of the Private Secretaries’ Office.
-He and the other Private and Assistant Private Secretaries facilitate and support The Prince of Wales’s and The Duchess of Cornwall’s official duties, engagements and charitable activities.
-They are responsible for Their Royal Highnesses’ diaries, arrange briefing sessions, receptions and other functions, administer correspondence, and co-ordinate research and briefing to support their work.
-Each Private Secretary is responsible for specific areas and for liaising with certain of The Prince’s and The Duchess’s organisations.
+The Assistant Private Secretaries facilitate and support The Prince of Wales’s and The Duchess of Cornwall’s official duties, engagements and charitable activities.
+They are responsible for Their Royal Highnesses’ diaries, arrange briefing sessions, receptions and other functions, and co-ordinate research and briefing to support their work.
+Each Assistant Private Secretary is responsible for specific areas and for liaising with certain of The Prince’s and The Duchess’s organisations.
 They also ensure that His Royal Highness is kept informed about topical issues, provide him with background information for his correspondence and meetings, and prepare drafts for speeches and articles.
-The Private Secretaries are supported by researchers, personal assistants and administrative staff, and work closely with their colleagues in other households.
+The Assistant Private Secretaries are supported by researchers, personal assistants and administrative staff, and work closely with their colleagues in other households.

 The Human Resources Department, which sits within the responsibilities of the Principal Private Secretary, provides a team of staff and a highly productive working environment, which allows the staff to maximize their contribution to Their Royal Highnesses’ official and private lives at all times.
 It is responsible for all aspects of The Household staffing, including structure, search and selection, inward and outbound secondments, remuneration and benefits, training and development, internal communications, all employee health and wellbeing and employee relations matters.
 As well as shaping and delivering work-related training experiences, the department also supports all staff with career development opportunities across the Household and the institution.